Redback-Operations/redback-orion/Crowd_Monitoring/Live_Tracking/README.md

 ## Folder Structure

-Live_Tracking_T2
+Live_Tracking
 |--Assemble
 |--BackendUpdate
 |--Live_Tracking

-1. With Assemble is the program with real-time monitoring, MongoDB, and 2D visualisation features.
+1. Modules_Dev is the program with real-time monitoring, MongoDB, and 2D visualisation features.
-2. BackendUpdate is the system to run the program for web-interface.
+2. Backend_v2 is the system to run the program for web-interface.
 3. Live_tracking is for testing the live-tracking with RTSP and MongoDB data importing.

 ## MongoDB